 A further consideration is whether the agency agreement should be exclusive or non-exclusive for the particular territory.
 Again this is a commercial decision for the principal.
 If the principal has a product or service that has a low margin and requires a large volume of sales to generate a good profit, then the more agents the better.
 However, the counter argument to that is that if an agent has an exclusive agreement they may be more willing to work to promote and sell the products.

 This template allows for the commission structure favoured by the principal.
 It also sets out clearly and in detail the responsibilities of both the agent and the principal.

 The agreement incorporates the Commercial Agents (Council Directive) Regulations 1993 and so can be used throughout the EU, and worldwide.
 These regulations are significant and are primarily designed to protect the interests of the agent, rather than the principal.
-It is important to note that even if the regulations are removed from the agreement, they still apply in the EU.
-So it is not possible to avoid them or contract out of them.
+It is important to note that even if the regulations are removed from the agreement they still apply in the EU.

 The regulations provide the following protections for the agent:

 1. The agent actually has the right to request a written agency agreement from the principal.
 (This is a good reason to buy this agreement.)